ansible-community/onboarding/docs/index.md

 [ansible-community](https://github.com/ansible-community) organization.

-These guidelines are specific to projects being added to the official community Ansible ecosystem projects.
+These guidelines are specific to projects being added to the official community Ansible ecosystem projects in the [ansible-community](https://github.com/ansible-community) organization.
 This does not apply to Ansible collections or other projects not part of the ecosystem.